• Skip to primary navigation

 Homemade Pierogi Recipe

-For a savory filling, potatoes are a favorite.
+For a savory filling or stuffing, potatoes are a favorite.
 Make some mashed potatoes (or use leftovers), then fry some onions, and mix the mashed potatoes with the onions in the hot pan.
 Season well.
-Fried cabbage is also a common filling for pirozhki.
-Other options are mushrooms, boiled eggs with scallion, and ground meat.
+Other options are mushrooms and fried cabbage.

 Pirozhki Buns with Filling